 Going out to inspect, the bird was still alive.
-I picked it up and it’s toes clasped my fingers.
-I put my hands around it’s body, gently putting it’s wings in alignment.
-Bringing the bird into the house, it’s pulse was going at about 150 beats a minute, or twice my pulse.
-It seemed shivering so the bird did not struggle, but seemed to calm down in my palm.
+He picked it up and it’s toes clasped his index finger.
+Putting his hands around it’s body, the bird gently put it’s wings in alignment.
+Bringing the bird into the house, it’s pulse was going at about 150 beats a minute, or twice human pulse.
+It seemed shivering so the bird did not struggle, but seemed to calm down in his palm.

-I stared at the bird intently.
-It’s eye stripe and buff breast were darker than I had thought.
-It was also smaller as I moved my fingers into the feathers and could feel it’s body outline.
+He stared at the bird intently.
+It’s eye stripe and buff breast were darker than he had expected.
+It was also smaller as his fingers stroked into the feathers.
+He could feel it’s body outline.
 It was so light!

 After about three minutes, though, it’s eyes were apparently seeing clearly and it’s wings started to flutter.

-I took it outside and opened my hand.
-The bird stood still, clasping my index and ring fingers.
-Slowly, putting my hand down on our porch bench, I nudged to bird to the new perch.
-It reluctantly released my fingers and plopped down on the bench, sitting on its rump.
+Taking the bird outside and he opened his hand and balanced it on his palm.
+The bird stepped and then stood still, clasping his index and ring fingers.
+Slowly, he lowered his hand down to the porch table.
+He gently nudged to bird to the new perch.
+It reluctantly released his fingers and plopped down on the bench, sitting on its rump.
 Still dazed, it looked only straight ahead.

-Slowly, the Nuthatch regained it’s feet, moved it’s head from side to side and recalibrated it’s bearings.
+Slowly, the Nuthatch regained it’s feet, moved it’s head from side to side and re-calibrated it’s bearings.
 Off it flew to the nearby Shore Pine, in the front yard.
-Somewhat less stunned, but still alive. it wings away to find a safe spot to recover from this collision.
-I hope it makes it.
+Somewhat less stunned, but still alive.
+It wings flapped in a frenzy and away it flew to find a safe spot to recover from this collision.
+Hope it makes it.